 By doing an SEO audit, one can expect positive changes to their website traffic and improvements in conversions too.
-But it all boils down to how one works on the suggestions and inputs after the SEO audit, especially to build momentum and ensure that the original investment in the audit is not wasted.
+But it all boils down to how one works on the suggestions and inputs after the SEO audit, especially to build momentum and ensure that the original investment in the audit is well-spent.

 Check out the five steps that need to be taken after an SEO audit:

-- Develop a Comprehensive List of Insights and Drive Visibility
+Develop a Comprehensive List of Insights and Drive Visibility

-- Prioritize the Actions based on Impact and Complexity
+Prioritize the Actions based on Impact and Complexity

-- Determine Required Resources for Implementing Tasks
+Determine Required Resources for Implementing Tasks

 With the list of action items ready based on priority and impact, determine the overall time, budget, and resources required for implementation.

 A Practical Timeline Should be Devised

-- Finalize an Action Plan for Realistic Implementation
+Finalize an Action Plan for Realistic Implementation